Skip to main content

 “Absolutely do your research,” Dugan said.
 “The internet offers us access to so many tools that can help you as you explore possible degrees and outcomes."

-Grace Dugan, a military career advisor at SNHU"Most importantly, I recommend that all students speak to as many people as they can about their possible interests and complete informational interviews with family, friends and co-workers to understand what pathways are recommended for certain career outcomes,” said Dugan.
+Dugan also suggested reaching out to your network when making the decision.
+"Most importantly, I recommend that all students speak to as many people as they can about their possible interests and complete informational interviews with family, friends and co-workers to understand what pathways are recommended for certain career outcomes,” she said.

 You can also choose to attend an online college so you can work at your own pace and complete your coursework around your schedule at work and at home.